Create a Killer Resume and Cover Letter

 We may receive compensation when you click on links to products from our partners.

-There are many factors that go into the hiring process, and your success depends on these.
+Many factors go into the hiring process, and your success depends on these.
 Some of the key components are:

 1. A relevant resume.